ajfranzoia/docsync/README.md

 --- --- --- DocContent
 ```

 With this structure, I created a basic authentication flow (without server integration): when a user logged in, the document view had to be shown; when a user clicked on logout, the login view had to be shown again.
 If the uses refreshed the page, its state should be kept.
-This was achieved by the use of a cookie that is stored in the browser when the user logs in, and removed when the user decides to log out.
+This was achieved by the use of a cookie is stored in the browser when the user logs in, and removed when the user decides to log out.

-On the other side, for the backend authentication, I controlled it at first by inspecting the ```id``` property of a socket, but later changed it to a cookie authentication scheme, which results in a more flexible approach (e.g. in the future it could allow a same user to have more than one tab open at a time, if the server restarted the user session would not be lost, etc.).
+On the other side, for the backend authentication, I managed it at first by inspecting the ```id``` property of a socket, but later changed it to a cookie authentication scheme, which results in a more flexible approach (e.g. in the future it could allow a same user to have more than one tab open at a time, if the server went down or restarted the user session could be conserved, etc.).
 Cookie data may be accesed in the backend by inspecting the ```socket.request.headers``` property.
-The cookie name, along with its path, can be configured in ```common/cookieConfig```, which prevents hardcoding and duplication on both sides of the app.
+The cookie name, along with its path, can be configured in ```common/cookieConfig.js```, which prevents hardcoding and duplication on both sides of the app.
 In the backend, I refactored the user identification via cookie as socket.io middlewares that:
 - Inspect the ```socket.request.headers.cookie``` property, and if a cookie header is found, parse it using the ```cookie``` library
 - Throw an authentication error when a the user cookie is not found